Last updated Sep 2018 by Pat Ridley

 The policy is:

-- If you can only get to tournaments infrequently and cannot arrange suitable rating games then contact your club secretary or email@example.com to discuss an appropriate tournament entry grade when you do next attend.
+- If you can only get to tournaments infrequently and cannot arrange suitable rating games then contact your club secretary or our ratings officer to discuss an appropriate tournament entry grade when you do next attend.

-- Strong kyu players can gain a rating reset to 1 dan or a 2 dan in extreme circumstance if this is agreed in advance with the BGA.
+- Strong kyu players can gain a rating reset to 1 dan or a 2 dan in extreme circumstance if this is agreed in advance with us.

-- A dan player must agree any rating reset in advance with the BGA.
+- A dan player must agree any rating reset in advance with us.

 7.3 Players with On-line Grades only

-The BGA encourages on-line players to enter over-the-board tournaments.
-In order to establish a relation between on-line server grades and BGA strengths we will be setting up a system to collect information from players who play in tournaments as well as on-line.
-Until a meaningful correlation between server and BGA grades is established, the following guide will apply for an on-line player entering a BGA tournament for the very first time or after a long absence:
+We encourage on-line players to enter over-the-board tournaments.
+In order to establish a relation between on-line server grades and our strengths we will be setting up a system to collect information from players who play in tournaments as well as on-line.
+Until a meaningful correlation between server and our grades is established, the following guide will apply for an on-line player entering one of our tournaments for the very first time or after a long absence:

-- For kyu players BGA grade is server grade - 2
+- For kyu players the grade = server grade - 2

-- For dan players BGA grade is also server grade - 2, but the highest entry grade is 2d unless agreed
+- For dan players the grade is also = server grade - 2, but the highest entry grade is 2 dan unless agreed ahead of time by us.

 7.4 Dan Certificates and Grades

-- you must be a member of the BGA; and
+- You must be a member of the British Go Association during the entire qualifying tournament sequence.

 In the first instance tournament directors are encouraged to be proactive in ensuring that their players are entering at realistic grades.
-The results of all BGA tournament are scrutinised and submitted to the EGF by the BGA ratings official.
+The results of all our tournament are scrutinised and submitted to the EGF by our ratings official.
 If anomalous entry grades are present in the results, submission of games to the EGF rating system may be delayed and the following procedure adopted:

 - The issue is first discussed with the tournament director, and if this does not resolve the problem, then: